Kawainui Marsh: In the 1900s

 While under Harris family ownership, Kawainui was used for rice cultivation by Chinese farmers; the vast majority of the fishpond was being used for this purpose by 1900, but it was still publicly known as a fishpond.
 In 1917, Nannie Harris sold her land to Harold Kainalu Long Castle.
 In the early 1920s, water from Kawainui was drained and used for sugarcane in Waimānalo.
 Rice cultivation began to decline, and most of the former rice paddies were used for ranching by Harold Castle, who introduced large numbers of invasive plants in order to feed his cattle.

 During World War II, Kawainui was used as a training area by the United States Armed Forces, which leased it from Kaneohe Ranch.

 In the 1950s, the Honolulu Construction and Dredging Company ran a rock crusher along one end of the marsh.
 The City and County of Honolulu subsequently leased that area and used it as a site to burn trash until 1962.

 In 1956, Kaneohe Ranch pumped water out of Kawainui until the water table dropped by almost four feet, making the area more usable for grazing as part of a land reclamation process that was discontinued in 1965.

 The Hawaii State Board of Geographic Names officially designated Kawainui a marsh in 1982.
 In the early 1900s, it had been inaccurately described as a swamp.

 In the 2000s

 In February 2005, Kawainui was designated a Ramsar Wetland with site number 1460.

 As of 2019, a mass of peat about four feet thick was covering much of Kawainui.
 Trees were beginning to grow in it, and papyrus had been seen growing as well.
-Multiple nonprofit organizations were working to restore areas of the marsh.
+Multiple nonprofit organizations are working to restore areas of the fishpond through traditional practices.

 Wildlife

 Kawainui is a habitat for native Hawaiian water birds including the four endangered bird species ae’o, ʻalae ʻula, ʻalae kea, and koloa, for which the United States Fish and Wildlife Service identified it as a "primary habitat".
 It is also used by migratory birds.
+The State of Hawaii has designated most of Kawainui marsh as a state wildlife refuge.